 For instance, here’s an example of how prepaying saves money and time: Tiffany takes out a $120,000 mortgage at a 4.5 percent interest rate.
 The monthly mortgage principal and interest total $608.02.
 Here’s what happens when Tiffany makes extra mortgage payments:

 Minimum every month

 13 payments a year*

 *Extra $608.02 payment

 When asking yourself, “Can I prepay my mortgage?” look at your entire financial picture.
-Here are some important questions to consider:
+For instance, here are some important questions to consider:

-Once those bases are covered, prepaying a mortgage comes down to discipline and comfort level.
-Do you want to be completely debt free?
+Once those bases are covered, paying extra towards mortgage comes down to discipline and comfort level.
+For instance, do you want to be completely debt free?
 Or would you prefer your money working harder for you in other ways?
 Ideally, you want to pay off your mortgage before retirement so you don’t have those monthly payments to worry about should your income become more limited.

 Make sure you earmark any additional principal payments to go specifically toward your mortgage principal.
 Lenders typically have this option online or have a process for earmarking checks for principal payments only.
-Ask us if you have any additional questions.
+However, if you are still unsure about prepayment, ask us if you have any additional questions.